mark-watson/LM_Studio_BOOK/manuscript/apitools.md

 - Define the tools: First, I need to define the functions that the AI can "call."
 These are standard Python functions.
 For this example, I'll create a simple get_weather function.
 - Create the prompt template: This is the most critical step for local models that may not directly support tool use.
 We need to design a prompt that clearly lists the available tools with their descriptions and parameters, and provides a format for the model to use when it wants to call a tool.
 The prompt should instruct the model to output a specific, parseable format, like JSON.
-- Set up a client for using the LM Studio service APIs: in this example we use the OpenAI Python library, configured to point to the local LM Studio server.
+- Set up a client for using the LM Studio service APIs: In this example we use the OpenAI Python library, configured to point to the local LM Studio server.
 This allows for a familiar and standardized way to interact with the local model.
 - Process user input: The user's query is inserted into the prompt template.
 - Send a prompt to a model and get a response: In this example a complete prompt is sent to the Gemma model running in LM Studio.
 - Parse  the JSON response and execute a local Pyhton function in the client script: Check the model's response.
 If it contains the special JSON format for a tool call, then we parse it, execute the corresponding Python function with the provided arguments, and then feed the result back to the model for a final, natural language response.
 If the initial response from the model doesn't contain a tool call, then we just use the response.